Pennsylvania vacation rental tax guide

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but you’re not collecting short-term rental taxes, you may be in violation of Pennsylvania tax laws.
+If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of Pennsylvania tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Pennsylvania may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Pennsylvania Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.